chthota9/academi-slug/README.md

 #### Installation Guide:
 - Install [Node.js](https://nodejs.org/en/)
+##### To Start Server:
 - `cd` into `\webApp\` directory
 - In `\webApp\` directory
    1. Check if Node is installed by typing `node -v` this should print Node's version number.
-It should be v8.11.3.
+It should be v8.x.x.
    2. Check if NPM is installed by typing `npm -v` this should print the NPM's version number.
-It should be 5.6.0.
+It should be 5.x.x.
-   3. Use `sudo npm install` to get all dependencies and then type
+   3. To get all dependencies and type
-   		- `sudo npm install pm2 -g` if on a mac or linux
+   		- If on a mac or linux `sudo npm install` then `sudo npm install pm2 -g`
-	 	- `npm install pm2 -g` if on windows
+	 	- If on windows `npm install` then `npm install pm2 -g`
    4. Use `pm2 start` to start server.
       - To connect to server type `localhost:5000` into a web browser.
       - To end the server type `pm2 kill`
+      - In `\webApp\` directory
+##### To Start Web Scrapper (Use sparingly):
+- `cd` into `\webScrapper\` directory
+   1. Check if Node is installed by typing `node -v` this should print Node's version number.
+It should be v8.x.x.
+   2. Check if NPM is installed by typing `npm -v` this should print the NPM's version number.
+It should be 5.x.x.
+   3. To get all dependencies and type
+   		- If on a mac or linux `sudo npm install`
+	 	- If on windows `npm install`
+   4. Type `node index.js`

 ### Server Routes